 During the early days of MapleStory, there was a period of time when accounts with USA registered as the player's country couldn't log in due to an error.
 One disgruntled player decided to try logging in with random combinations, and to his (and afterwards, everyone's) astonishment, the combination "asdf/(none)" (yes, that means NO password at all) netted him access to a GM account.
 Hilarity Ensues.

-Italy has several providers who still, to this day, have this problem: Fastweb is the prime culprit as all their routers come pre-set to a WiFi SSID containing numbers that'll give you the default password when copypasted in several available decripting programs.
-They tried solving the problem by using another algorythm and different routers; needless to say, that too got cracked in short order.
-Nowadays them seem to no longer care at all.
+Italy has several providers who still, to this day, have this problem: Fastweb is the prime culprit as all their routers come pre-set to a WiFi SSID containing numbers that'll give you the default password when copypasted in several available decrypting programs.
+They tried solving the problem by using another algorithm and different routers; needless to say, that too got cracked in short order.
+Nowadays they seem to no longer care at all.
 Telecom and Tele2 have several routers with this problem too, though theirs aren't quite that widespread.

 Many people are just too lazy or just simply have no idea on how to change the key combination of their padlock and briefcase locks.
 Thus, the most common of such combination is 000.